slbailey/Retrovue/docs/domain/Importer.md

 - enumerate available collections,
 - and drive ingestion of a collection (full or partial).

+**ImporterInterface** is the required runtime contract that RetroVue orchestration calls.

+**BaseImporter** is an abstract base class that implements most of that interface and enforces safety, and first-party importers MUST subclass it.

+Third-party importers SHOULD subclass it, but if they don't, they MUST still satisfy ImporterInterface or they'll be rejected at runtime.

 Orchestration may call these behaviors at different granularities.
-For the developer-facing method signatures and CLI wiring (including `param_spec()`, filtering by title/season/episode, etc.), see the [Importer Development Guide](../developer/Importer.md).
+For the developer-facing method signatures and CLI wiring (including `get_config_schema()`, filtering by title/season/episode, etc.), see the [Importer Development Guide](../developer/Importer.md).

 All importers MUST implement the `ImporterInterface` abstract base class: